Thousands seek to quit Myanmar after military service announcement

 On Friday, an AFP journalist saw a queue of between 1,000 and 2,000 people snaking through the streets near the mission in downtown Yangon — compared with less than 100 before Saturday’s announcement.

-The embassy said it is issuing 400 numbered tickets a day in order to manage the queue.
+The embassy said it was issuing 400 numbered tickets a day in order to manage the queue.

-Student Aung Phyo, 20, said he arrived at the embassy at 8 pm on Thursday and slept in his car before starting to queue around midnight.
+Student Aung Phyo, 20, told AFP he arrived at the embassy at 8 pm on Thursday and slept in his car before starting to queue around midnight.

-“We had to wait for three hours and police opened the security gate around 3 am and we had to run to the front of the embassy to try to get places for a token,” he told AFP, using a pseudonym because of fears for his safety.
+“We had to wait for three hours and police opened the security gate around 3 am and we had to run to the front of the embassy to try to get places for a token,” said Aung Phyo, who, like others AFP spoke to, used a pseudonym because of fears for his safety.

-“After we got a token, people who didn’t get one were still queuing in front of the embassy hoping they might give out extras.”

-The law was authored by a previous junta in 2010 but never used and it is not clear how it will now be enforced.
+The law was authored by a previous junta in 2010 but was never used, and it is not clear how it will now be enforced.

 “I will go to Bangkok with a tourist visa and hope to stay there for a while,” Aung Phyo said.